 Leonardo Candelario Pérez, PhD

 Leonardo Candelario Pérez, PhD is a sexual health psychologist and co-chair of Adolescent Gender Services at Health Partners, a consultant for the National Center for Gender Spectrum Health, and the LGBTQI+ consultant for Centro Tyrone Guzman.
 Dr. Leo will be sharing with us the importance and methods of providing gender-affirming healthcare.

 Wednesday Aug 18th, 2021—4:00pm

 Buprenorphine is used to treat opioid use disorder.
 In order to prescribe it, however, professionals are required to take training and apply for a waiver.
 That requirement was set to be removed in January 2021, but President Biden withdrew that option.
 Dr. Brady and Ms. Koch will share the data regarding the geographic distribution of the providers' waivers and discuss best practice policies for the future in opioid use disorder.

 Update: Even though the Biden administration removed some of the restrictions on medical professionals' ability to give buprenorphine, there is much to learn still from the geographic distribution of the waivers.

 News and Events

-The Third Annual Conference of the Arizona Bioethics Network (ABN) took place on April 12, 2013 at the Fiesta Resort Conference Center in Tempe, AZ.
-Approximately 100 members of the ABN were in attendance.
-The theme of the conference was effective communication and ethics.
+The Fourth Annual Conference of the Arizona Bioethics Network (ABN) took place on April 11, 2014 at the Scottsdale Resort and Conference Center in Tempe, AZ.
+Approximately 70 members of ABN were in attendance.
+The theme of the conference was "Courage and Compassion in Healthcare".